jackfrost68/Spotify_Analysis/README.md

   <img width="600" height="200" src="https://github.com/jackfrost68/Spotify_Analysis/blob/bdbed1041c626096ffcb66055773f56f04291f41/Zoomed%20in%20tree.png">
 </p>

-Based on the plot above, based on the model, the most important attribute ofr selecting all genres is the duration_ms, followed by energy and tempo.
+According to the plot above, based on the model, the most important attribute ofr selecting all genres is the duration_ms, followed by energy and tempo.

 <ins>*Evaluating model performance and controlling overfitting:*</ins>